cakephp/docs/en/development/exceptions.rst

 .. php:exception:: CakeException

     Base exception class in CakePHP.
-All exceptions thrown by CakePHP will extend this class.
+All framework layer exceptions thrown by CakePHP will extend this class.

 These exception classes all extend :php:exc:`CakeException`.
 By extending CakeException, you can create your own 'framework' errors.
 All of the standard Exceptions that CakePHP will throw also extend CakeException.

+.. php:exception:: CakeBaseException

+    Base exception class in CakePHP.
+    All CakeExceptions and HttpExceptions above extend this class.

+.. php:method:: responseHeader($header = null, $value = null)

+    See :php:func:`CakeResponse::header()`

+All Http and Cake exceptions extend the CakeBaseException class, which has a method to add headers to the response.
+For instance when throwing a 405 MethodNotAllowedException the rfc2616 says:
+"The response MUST include an Allow header containing a list of valid methods for the requested resource."

 Using HTTP exceptions in your controllers
 =========================================